-- 7.1 The Council is committed to the investigation of all instances of actual, attempted and suspected fraud committed by staff, Members, consultants, suppliers and other third parties and the recovery of funds and assets lost through fraud. - 7.2 Any suspected fraud, corruption or other irregularity should be reported to the Head of Internal Audit.
-The Head of Internal Audit will decide on the appropriate course of action to ensure that any investigation is carried out in accordance with Council policy and procedures, key investigation legislation and best practice.
-This will ensure that investigations do not jeopardise any potential disciplinary action or criminal sanctions.
+- 7.1 The Council is committed to the investigation of all instances of actual, attempted and suspected fraud committed by employees, Members, consultants, suppliers and other third parties and the recovery of funds and assets lost through fraud. - 7.2 Any suspected fraud, corruption or other irregularity should be reported to the Head of Internal Audit, Anti-Fraud and Assurance who will advise on the appropriate course of action.
+This will ensure that any investigation is carried out independently and objectively in accordance with Council policy and procedures, key investigation legislation and best practice and, provide assurance that investigations do not jeopardise any potential disciplinary action or criminal sanctions.